revenant-finance/revenantlabs/README.md

 - `useSingularitySwapper()` - Contains state/functions for swapper and child components.

 - `useSingularityLiquidity()` - Contains state/functions for liqudity page and child components.

+-Remember to remove gas Limits when importing ABI's for Vyper